 Need: Tuberculosis is an air-borne disease which is one of the world's leading killers among infectious diseases.
-Following 15 years of declining morbidity and case rate figures, TB is on the rise in Mississippi; the state is again above the national average.
-The latest year for which national data are available is calendar year 2009, when Mississippi's rate was 4.2 per 100,000 population and the national rate was 3.8 per 100,000.
-The rate for black Mississippians in 2009 was 7.8 per 100,000, compared to a national rate of 5.1.
+The latest year for which national data are available is calendar year 2010, when Mississippi's rate was 3.9 per 100,000 population and the national rate was 3.6 per 100,000.
+The rate for black Mississippians in 2010 was 6.6 per 100,000, compared to a national rate of 7.0.

-Challenges to eliminating tuberculosis continue to grow, including HIV; immigration, adoption, and travel from tuberculosis-endemic areas; high-risk populations in the United States; substance abuse; increasing disease-resistance to TB medications; and decreasing funding for public health infrastructure.
+Challenges to eliminating tuberculosis continue to grow, including homelessness; HIV; immigration, adoption, and travel from tuberculosis-endemic areas; high-risk populations in the United States; substance abuse; increasing disease-resistance to TB medications; and decreasing funding for public health infrastructure.
 The goal of elimination can only be achieved through a systematic method of identifying, testing, and treating persons for TB across the state, particularly in the high-risk, minority, and hard-to-reach populations.